 Instructions for answering the questions on each tab are provided on that tab and in this Manual.
-Cells on several tabs of the SFAM Workbook (Cover Page, Values, Functions) are color coded to help guide you: yellow cells indicate where data is entered; green cells indicate where automatically calculated outputs are shown.
+Cells on several tabs of the SFAM Workbook (Cover Page, Values, Functions) are color coded to help guide you: yellow cells in the Values tab indicate where data is entered; orange cells in the Functions tab are linked to the PAA or EAA Field Forms; green cells indicate where automatically calculated outputs are shown.